UX

 When polished UI still masks a weak journey

-In another, a booking had been carefully styled and structured, but key information that users needed to feel confident wasn’t being surfaced at the right time.
+In another, a booking journey had been carefully styled and structured, but key information that users needed to feel confident wasn't surfaced at the right time.
 Everything looked polished, but the experience still introduced doubt at critical moments.

 Key takeaway